Cameron Donald: Uel Duncan Racing

-Cameron rode for Uel Duncan in 2007, after a highly successful 2006 season with them.
+Donald rode for Uel Duncan in 2007, after a highly successful 2006 season with them.
 His dreams of a TT win in 2007 were shattered at the North West 200, where he broke a collarbone in an incident at the Juniper Chicane.
-Cameron was back on board the Honda at the Skerries races and left with two wins.
-Despite many promising performances, Cameron has yet to win an International road race.
+Donald was back on board the Honda at the Skerries races and left with two wins.
+Despite many promising performances, Donald has yet to win an International road race.

 Relentless Suzuki

 Donald (right) alongside Michael Dunlop during practice for the 2010 Isle of Man TT.

-On 4 September 2007, Cameron and Relentless Suzuki signed a deal together in which he would represent and race for them in 2008.
+On 4 September 2007, Donald and Relentless Suzuki signed a deal together in which he would represent and race for them in 2008.
 The deal made was to ride at the North West 200, Isle of Man TT, Ulster Grand Prix and at selected rounds of the British Championship.
 This move afforded him a greater chance at International success.
-After his first test session with the Relentless Suzuki team he seemed very happy with the move.
+After his first test session with the Relentless Suzuki team, he seemed very happy with the move.
 "It just doesn't get any better than this – I'm rapt!
 I feel privileged to ride for Relentless Suzuki team and it's a great opportunity for me.
 Once we'd sorted out the deal I was anxious to get out on track and try the bikes.
 We all know how good the supersport and superstock Suzukis are, but when I came in after riding the superbike I couldn't stop smiling.
 I just thought, I can definitely win on this bike.
 I haven't stopped smiling to be honest.
 It's a new challenge for me and I'm also really looking forward to riding at the British circuits in 2008."

 2008 season

-This season had been Cameron's most successful to date.
-He achieved his first podiums at the North West 200, finishing in 3rd place in the Superstock race, and a close 2nd in the main Superbike race, being passed by Steve Plater at the Juniper Chicane on the last lap.
+This season had been Donald's most successful to date.
+He achieved his first podiums at the North West 200, finishing in third place in the Superstock race, and a close second in the main Superbike race, being passed by Steve Plater at the Juniper Chicane on the last lap.

 Despite missing the 2007 TT through injury, Donald returned to the island and won his first ever TT races.
 He won the opening Superbike race and also the Superstock race.
 He was in contention for the blue riband event as well, the Senior TT, but his bike suffered an oil leak while he was leading, forcing him to surrender the lead to John McGuinness.
-He managed to hold on to 2nd place to cap a great week for himself and the Relentless Suzuki by TAS Racing Team.
+He managed to hold on to second place to cap a great week for himself and the Relentless Suzuki by TAS Racing Team.